KetanTikekar/KetanTikekar/README.md

 🌟**Data Analyst** | **Visualization Enthusiast** | **Risk Management Expert**|

 Hi!
 I'm a data-driven problem solver.
-I enjoy translating voluminous datasets &  I’m all about digging into the details and creating dashboards and reports that aren’t just informative but also easy to understand.
+I enjoy transforming voluminous datasets into meaningful results; I love digging into the details and creating dashboards and reports that aren’t just informative but also easy to understand.
 ___________________________________________________________________________________________________________________________________________________________________

 🔍**Little About Me:**